heripedroso/CafeTeoricoTV_SpaceShip/README.md

 ## Contributing

 :brazil:<br>
 1. Vocês podem copiar o código à vontade.
-Aceito críticas e sugestões de melhorias.
+Aceito críticas e sugestões de melhorias. <br>
 :uk:<br>
 1. You can download the code at will.
-Feel free to make suggestions about the techniques.
+Feel free to make suggestions about the techniques. <br>

 <!-- LICENSE -->
 ## License